FUTURE MEMORIES. Utopia Dystopia Nature @ Run Run Shaw Creative Media Centre - City University, Hong Kong 2021

 Eva Petric / IN-between-SPACE @ MMKK 2014 & Duomo di Santo Stefano, Vienna 2016

-Collective Heart & Love, Belief, Hope - are extensions of the audio-visual installation and were shown in the nave of Vienna's Stephansdom / Duomo di Santo Stefano (May 3, 2016 - Sep.
+Collective Heart & Love, Belief, Hope - were extensions of the audio-visual installation IN-BETWEEN-SPACE first presented in the baroque Burgkapelle of the MMKK in Southern Austria, and which were then shown in the nave of Vienna's Stephansdom / Duomo di Santo Stefano (May 3, 2016 - Sep.
 11, 2016).

 Nella Burgkapelle Eva Petrič installa un lavoro multimediale, basato su una foto dell’ESA proveniente dal telescopio spaziale „Hubble“ e rappresentante nuove stelle e costellazioni.
 L’artista riproduce questa particolare formazione astrale, cucendo insieme innumerevoli centrini di pizzo e dando vita a grandi elementi di stoffa con forma propria, che vengono poi appesi a creare uno scenario.
 A ciò si aggiungono lo sfondo sonoro, con registrazioni di rumori spaziali della NASA, il canto dell’artista e la musica suonata da lei e da Matija Strniša nonché proiezioni fotografiche, che trasformano lo spazio della cappella in un atmosferico tessuto interattivo ed evocativo.
 L’ambiente, pregno d’immaginario spirituale, fuoriesce così dagli argini limitanti della sua precedente destinazione.
 I quesiti esistenziali di fondo, percepiti come ag- gressione all’interno del contesto spirituale, vengono posti in un discorso ampliato, al di là della cornice religiosa, in cui la teoria del big bang ed il mito teologico della creazione riescono a fondersi /.../